 - Dr. Berning will review aftercare instruction videos with the parents.

 Dr. Kristen Berning provides support for breastfeeding moms who are dealing with lip and tongue ties.
-She uses a laser to perform lip tie and tongue tie releases, including posterior tongue ties and buccal ties.
+She uses a LightScalpel CO2 laser to perform lip tie and tongue tie releases, including posterior tongue ties and buccal ties.
 To schedule a consultation or ask questions about laser lip and tongue tie revision with Dr. Kristen Berning, please call 563-556-2711 or contact us online.
 We serve families in the Dubuque and Tri-State area and other cites including Waterloo, Cedar Falls, Iowa City, Cedar Rapids, and regions of northeast Iowa, southwest Wisconsin and northwest Illinois.